sindresorhus/p-map/readme.md

 Useful when you need to run promise-returning & async functions multiple times with different inputs concurrently.

+This is different from `Promise.all()` in that you can:

+* Control the concurrency
-This is different from `Promise.all()` in that you can control the concurrency and also decide whether or not to stop iterating when there's an error.
+* Decide whether or not to stop iterating when there's an error
+* Stop iterating at any point (like `break` in standard loops)

 ## Install